dnikolovv/practical-haskell/README.md

 First of all, an important note:

-Examples are aimed towards **everyone** in the community, regardless of their level of experience or understanding.
+Bits are aimed towards **everyone** in the community, regardless of their level of experience or understanding.

 > No example is too trivial!